(Columbia, Hamilton, Madison, Lafayette, Gilchrist, Alachua, Suwannee, Levy and Dixie counties):

 The Suwannee River is a pristine, black water stream flowing 213 miles in Florida from the swamp-like region at the Georgia border to salt-marsh tidal creeks at the Gulf of Mexico.
 In between are rocky bluffs and shoal areas in the upper reaches and floodplain cypress tree-hardwood swamp borders, lined with water lilies, in the middle sections.
 The Santa Fe River is a significant tributary and has abundant spring flow influence, making the water clearer, yet more productive for submerged vegetation and fish food organisms.

-Although the Suwannee River is not known for trophy largemouth bass, good catch rates can be expected, and quality-sized bass are frequently caught by anglers.
+Although the Suwannee River is not known for trophy largemouth bass, good catch rates can be expected, and quality-sized bass is frequently caught by anglers.
 The smaller but feisty Suwannee bass species also occurs throughout much of the river system, and fish large enough to qualify for FWC’s “Big Catch” Suwannee bass certificates (minimum: 16 inches or 2 pounds) can be caught by anglers in the Santa Fe.

 Crawfish are the main food item for bass in the whole river system, so anglers should fish accordingly.
-Plastic worms, lizards, and crawfish; jigs with orange skirts and pork rinds; and metallic crank baits are all standard lures that catch fish in the river.
+Plastic worms, lizards, and crawfish; jigs with orange skirts and pork rinds; and metallic crankbaits are all standard lures that catch fish in the river.
 While the scenery may change every 20 or 30 miles, the key to catching bass is the same.
 Deep structure, or shallow structure that has deep water nearby, is what anglers should always look for.
 Suwannee bass, more common in Santa Fe River, prefer current where water moves around cypress trees or in mid-river at low water levels.
-Changing depths will change location of current structure.
+Changing depths will change the location of the current structure.

-The lower Suwannee River moves more slowly and bass utilize shoreline cover of fallen trees and cypress trees on outer bends.
+The lower Suwannee River moves more slowly and bass utilizes shoreline cover of fallen trees and cypress trees on outer bends.
 Plastic baits, rigged Weedless, can catch bass in the pads of inside shallow banks.
 Live shiners can be fished into brush piles from upstream by letting them float downstream.
 Small bass will hit a fly or a small floater-diver fished along the bank in the Suwannee.

 The estuary is also productive.
 In the fall when shrimp are in the river, fishing can be outstanding.
 Tidal creeks are a unique fishing experience.